SunnyD1421/SER322-del4/README.md

 ## SER322-del4
 # Setup
-	To set up the database, create a new empty database and use the supplied .sql (InventoryDB_Team18_setup.sql in the db directory) file to initialize the tables.
+	-To set up the database, create a new empty database and use the supplied .sql (InventoryDB_Team18_setup.sql in the db directory) file to initialize the tables.
-	This can be done by running the following from the MQL command line:
+	-This can be done by running the following from the MQL command line:
 		CREATE DATABASE inventory
 		USE inventory
 		SOURCE <path to .sql file>
 # Run
-	To run the application, run java InventoryUI <URL> <USER> <PASSWD> <DRIVER> and follow the console prompts to run queries.
+	-To run the application, run java InventoryUI <URL> <USER> <PASSWD> <DRIVER> and follow the console prompts to run queries.

 # Other info: